ArminRezaeii/Armin-Rezaei/README.md

 ###

-<p align="left">- 📚 I’m currently learning how to use Next.js and GraphQL to create dynamic and data-driven websites.<br><br>- ⚡ In my free time I enjoy reading books, playing video games, and contributing to open source projects.</p>
+<p align="left">- 📚 I’m currently learning how to use Next.js and GraphQL to create dynamic and data-driven websites.<br><br>- 🎯 Goals: To learn new skills and challenge myself with new projects and problems.

 ###

 <h3 align="left">🛠 Language and tools</h3>